1954 Pacific typhoon season: Typhoon Olga

+Olga was a Category 3 typhoon that remained out to sea.

 Tropical Storm 15W

+15W was a weak tropical storm that didn't affect land.

 Typhoon Pamela

 On October 27, Typhoon Pamela formed as a tropical depression.
 Pamela reached a peak of 900 mbar and 175 mph on November 1 and reached a secondary peak of 935 mbars on November 5.

-Pamela was one of three storms that reached Category 5 super typhoon status in the South China Sea, with others being Typhoon Rammasun of 2014 and Typhoon Rai of 2021.

 Gusts at landfall just to the west of Macau reached 175 km/h in Waglan Island and 155 km/h in Hong Kong Observatory which were the strongest since November 10, 1900 when the mean hourly wind speed reached 113 km/h (71 mph or 61 kts) at the Royal Observatory in Tsim Sha Tsui, in par with Typhoon Gloria.
+Pamela was one of four storms that reached Category 5 super typhoon status in the South China Sea, with others being Typhoon Rammasun of 2014, Typhoon Rai of 2021 and Typhoon Yagi of 2024.

 Typhoon Ruby

 Ruby hit the Philippines as a typhoon, and hit China as a tropical storm.

 Typhoon Sally

 Sally brushed the Philippines as a Category 5 typhoon.